 Common-pool problems.
 Various interest groups may be lobbying for specific types of government spending benefitting them without proper regard for the long-run costs of the deficits that may result, since these costs are shared with other groups in society.

 Time-inconsistency of fiscal policy.
 There may be a temptation to over-use fiscal deficits as a tool to raise aggregate demand, and therefore output and employment in the short run, because prices and wages are slow to adjust to unanticipated shocks.
 The mechanism is similar to the one that may cause an inflation bias for monetary policy under unconstrained discretionary policy-making.
-In equilibrium, when expectations have adjusted to actual government behaviour, such fiscal policy, results only in deficits without any output and employment benefits.
+In equilibrium, when expectations have adjusted to actual government behaviour, such fiscal policy results only in deficits without any output and employment benefits.

 Exploitation of future generations.
 Fiscal deficits could, finally, also reflect a desire of the current generation to shift consumption in its favour (through government spending increases or tax cuts) from future generations either directly in the form of interest payments or indirectly in the form of crowding-out of investment leading to a smaller capital stock in the future.